tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 * To review and (where appropriate) revise this policy regularly, and to assess its ongoing effectiveness.
 * Ultimately, to maintain a safe and healthy working environment.

-*Signed on behalf of* ARK Co-Living Ltd:
+*Signed on behalf of* GOP Co-Living Ltd:

 *Name:*